Verifiable Quantum Advantage without Structure: Introduction

 The first proposals for such quantum advantage were relative to highly structured oracles.
 Examples include Simon's oracle~\cite{Simon97}, or more generally periodic oracles, as well as the Bernstein–Vazirani oracle~\cite{STOC:BerVaz93} and welded trees~\cite{STOC:CCDFGS03}.

-The first non-relativized quantum advantage for $\NP$ problems is due to Shor's famous algorithm for factoring integers and computing discrete logarithms~\cite{FOCS:Shor94}.
-Since Shor's algorithm, other non-relativized $\NP$ problems with quantum advantage include solving Pell's equation~\cite{STOC:Hallgren02} and matrix group membership~\cite{STOC:BabBeaSer09}.
-While the technical details of all these examples are very different, these problems can all be seen as non-relativizing instantiations of \emph{periodic} oracles.
+The first non-oracular quantum advantage for $\NP$ problems is due to Shor's famous algorithm for factoring integers and computing discrete logarithms~\cite{FOCS:Shor94}.
+Since Shor's algorithm, other non-oracular $\NP$ problems with quantum advantage include solving Pell's equation~\cite{STOC:Hallgren02} and matrix group membership~\cite{STOC:BabBeaSer09}.
+While the technical details of all these examples are very different, these problems can all be seen as non-oracular instantiations of \emph{periodic} oracles.

-While the above non-relativizing problems are certainly easy on a quantum computer, the classical hardness can only be conjectured since, in particular, the classical hardness would imply $\P\neq\NP$, or an analogous statement if one considers probabilistic algorithms.
+While the above non-oracular problems are certainly easy on a quantum computer, the classical hardness can only be conjectured since, in particular, the classical hardness would imply $\P\neq\NP$, or an analogous statement if one considers probabilistic algorithms.
 The problem is that, when instantiating an oracle with real-world computational tasks, non-black-box algorithms may be available that render the problem classically easy, despite the oracle problem being hard.
-For example, index calculus methods~\cite{Adleman79} yield sub-exponential time attacks for factoring and discrete logarithms, despite black box period-finding being exponentially hard.
+For example, index calculus methods~\cite{Adleman79} yield sub-exponential time classical attacks for factoring and discrete logarithms, despite black box period-finding being classically exponentially hard.

 To make matters worse, for the known $\NP$ search problems with plausible quantum advantage, the classical hardness is widely believed to be a much stronger assumption than $\P\neq\NP$, since the problems have significant algebraic structure and are not believed to be $\NP$-complete.
 In particular, all $\NP$ search problems we are aware of yielding a super-polynomial quantum advantage rely on \emph{Cryptomania} tools~\cite{Impagliazzo95}, in the sense that their classical hardness can be used to build public key encryption.\footnote{Matrix group membership includes discrete logarithms as a special case.
 For a public key system based on Pell's equations, see~\cite{EPRINT:Padhye06}.} This puts the assumptions needed for an $\NP$ quantum advantage quite high in the assumption hierarchy.